If You Don’t Know Your Lead-to-Revenue Ratio, You Don’t Have Growth

 How to Improve Your Lead-to-Revenue Ratio

-1. Align Marketing and Sales on a Shared Definition of a Qualified Lead
+1. Align on What a Qualified Lead Means

 Revenue Visibility Is a Leadership Responsibility

-Knowing your lead‑to‑revenue ratio isn’t a marketing or sales task it’s a leadership imperative.
-It transforms growth from a vague aspiration into a measurable, manageable process.
+Knowing your lead-to-revenue ratio is not just a marketing or sales task.
+It is a leadership imperative.
+It transforms growth from a vague aspiration into a measurable and manageable process.

 © 2025 Alspark.
 All rights reserved.